Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Discussions

-Currently, WhatsApp components are manually identified in Ghidra through: a) preserved function symbols from its binary that correspond to the Signal protocol, and b) components interaction with the crypto library and network I/O, both of which can be systematically recognized~\cite{meijer2021s}.
-In principle, information-flow analysis could be used to identify relevant components automatically by utilizing existing works such as~\cite{meijer2021s} for crypto library and network I/O detection, and over-approximating the other component by treating all incoming inputs as potentially arbitrary.
-We are actively working to improve this part of our methodology by adopting the described approach.
+\paragraph{\bf Component selection via Ghidra} We currently identify WhatsApp components manually in Ghidra using (i) preserved function symbols corresponding to the Signal protocol, and (ii) interactions with the crypto library and network I/O, which can be systematically recognized~\cite{meijer2021s}.
+In principle, information-flow analysis could automate this step by combining existing detection techniques~\cite{meijer2021s} with conservative over-approximation (treating all incoming inputs as arbitrary).
+We are working toward integrating such automation.